smbutterfield/ibmt17-18/_01-pitches-clefs/a3-tx-pitchesclefs.md

 This led immediately immediately to the quick assumption that the F-clef uses its "dots" to enclose the F on the fourth line of the staff, and the C-clefs have an "arrow" that points to C at all times.
 This arrow points to different lines for both alto and tenor clef.

-For well-researched, short article on the evolution of clefs, I suggest reading Jimmy Stamp's [The Evolution of the Treble Clef](http://www.smithsonianmag.com/arts-culture/the-evolution-of-the-treble-clef-87122373/) from the Smithsonian website.
+For a well-researched, short article on the evolution of clefs, I suggest reading Jimmy Stamp's [The Evolution of the Treble Clef](http://www.smithsonianmag.com/arts-culture/the-evolution-of-the-treble-clef-87122373/) from the Smithsonian website.

 The tips and tricks for mastering clefs could be broken into three categories:
 - Memorization - The most widely used method uses flash cards or other repetitive devices to practice identifying notes on each clef to ensure a quick and efficient memorization.